banach-space/cpp-tutor/README.md

     most likely encountered when _just starting with modern C++_.
 Focus is put on key points rather then presenting the complete picture.
-  * **Clear rather than optimal**: code quality is sacrificed in favour of code clarity and readability, e.g. in some cases there's more comments than code.
+  * **Clear rather than optimal**: code quality is sacrificed in favour of code clarity and readability, e.g. in some cases you will find more comments than code.
 Also, see the [disclaimer](#disclaimer)

 It is assumed that you already know some basic C++ and are familiar with